Barbara Lüneburg

 Pilot Project: Testing the method 'Re-Enacting Embodiment' on Eugène Ysaÿe's Ballade

-BL currently pursues a pilot study.
 The set up of the pilot study will be explained following different steps.
 The steps refer to the method described below).

 Step 3: After first working on her personal interpretation of the Ballade, she will next re-enact two interpretations of the same work by a male and a female soloist (Maxim Vengerov and Hilary Hahn) which are both available as YouTube videos.
 She first separates the audio track from the visual image to analyse the audio interpretations in detail, and then reproduces the audio as precisely as possible with her own repertoire of embodied techniques.
 This process is currently pursued by her.